kutayturkoglu/DCGAN-Implementation-on-CelebFaces-Dataset-for-Generating-Face-Images/readme.md

 3. Optionally, adjust hyperparameters and configurations as needed.

 ## Contributing
 Contributions are welcome!
-Please check the [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.
+Please reach me out for any possible contributions.

 ## License
 This project is licensed under the [MIT License](LICENSE).